Pythm/ad-Lightwand/info.md

         state: turn_on
 ```

-If light is dimmable you can provide `offset` to increase or decrease brightness compared to `light_data` in automation for normal light.
+If light is dimmable you can provide `offset` to increase compared to `light_data` in automation for normal light.
 Insted of `state` you can define `light_data`, or even input your `automations` here with times if you want different brightness etc during the day for motion lights.

+Automations example:
 ```yaml
       motionlights:
       - time: '00:00:00'